Vertigogo/staff_list/README.md

 Because this repo relies on code licensed under the most unrescricted license available, it is being released under that same license.

-If you would like to add your own scripts, please submit a pull request along with examples for us
+If you would like to add your own scripts, please submit a pull request along with examples for use in the README!

+## Requirements
+Python 3+

+## Usage
+The files in this project